Fuzhou: Railways

 Fuzhou is a railway hub in northern Fujian.
 The Wenzhou–Fuzhou and Fuzhou–Xiamen Railways form part of the Southeast Coast High-Speed Rail Corridor and can accommodate high-speed trains at speeds of up to 250 km/h.

 The Hefei–Fuzhou High-Speed Railway links the city to Beijing through its nearby inner land province Jiangxi at speeds up to 350 km/h.

 The Nanping–Fuzhou Railway and Xiangtang–Putian Railway provide rail access inland.
 The latter line can carry trains at speeds of 200 km/h.
 The regional Fuzhou-Mawei Cargo Railway runs from the Fuzhou Railway Station eastward to the port in Mawei District.
 Fuzhou has two main railway stations, Fuzhou and Fuzhou South.
 Fuzhou station is often just referred to as Fuzhou station given its central location.

 Metro

-Fuzhou Metro is the first rapid transit system in Fujian province, has two metro lines in operation, the first line opened linking the south of the city and the north above the Min River, and five lines under construction.
+Fuzhou Metro is the first rapid transit system in Fujian province.
+It has two metro lines in operation and five lines under construction.

 Line 1 links the two railway stations of the city.
 The Fuzhou railway station is located north of the city center, near the North Second Ring Road.
 Fuzhou South Railway Station, located in Cangshan district, is a key landmark of the New City development scheme, begun in 2007 and completed in 2010.
 Line 1 was opened on May 18, 2016.

 Line 2 runs in the east–west direction of the city, linking the university city and Fuzhou High-Tech Zone in Minhou county, Jinshan Industrial Zone in Cangshan district, and Gushan mountain in Jin'an district.
 Line 2 was opened on 26 April 2019.